-My wife commented to me this morning that ‘Do – Improvising’ – the book I am currently writing – seems to be a lot easier than ‘Everything’s an Offer’ ever was.
+My wife commented to me this morning that ‘Do – Improvise’ – the book I am currently writing – seems to be a lot easier than ‘Everything’s an Offer’ ever was.
 She is right.

 It’s a bit like cooking.
 With the first book, it was as if I was trying to prepare food in a country I don’t know, with no recipe, no idea of where the shops are, what is good at this time of year or who is going to eat whatever I make.
-With ‘Do – Improvising’ I feel like I am at home, making something simple from fresh but familiar ingredients and some friends are coming round for dinner in about an hour.
+With ‘Do – Improvise’ I feel like I am at home, making something simple from fresh but familiar ingredients and some friends are coming round for dinner in about an hour.

 What is interesting is that I couldn’t possibly do the second one without the first.
 'Everything’s an Offer’ taught me how to write a book.
 Now that I know that, I can just get on with the writing.